remoteintech/remote-jobs/company-profiles/fireball-labs.md

 ## Company technologies

-Our platform runs on linux and we are preparing to move into a cloud environment.
+Our platform runs on Linux and we are preparing to move into a cloud environment.
 Frontends are built using Typescript, React and jQuery.
 MySQL and Clickhouse are our databases and Redis is used for caching.
+The backend is implemented in Go/GoLang.
 Gitlab and Gitlab runner are used for CI/CD.

 ## Office locations